 Contact the Assessment Center to determine whether you need to take the state-mandated TSI ASSESSMENT TEST, or if you are eligible for an exemption or waiver.
-For additional information including available test dates, logon to http:// studentservices.southtexascollege.edu/ testing/ index.html or call 956-872-3484.
+For additional information including available test dates, log-on to http://studentservices.southtexascollege.edu/testing/index.html.